-The bicycles on our list were designed for use in snow (and sand and other terrain that is difficult for regular bikes to traverse over).
+The bicycles on our list were designed for use in the snow (and sand and other terrains that are difficult for regular bikes to traverse over).
 The tires are wide and require low air pressure which will allow them to be ridden on soft and otherwise unstable terrain.
 If you have ever tried to use your mountain bike on snow or sand and then compare that experience to riding over the same terrain with a snow bike, you will see very quickly the difference.
 If you are an avid cyclist and want to take your training outdoors in the winter months, investing in a snow bike is definitely going to benefit you.
 They are going to provide you with the traction that other bikes and their tires lack.
 With a snow bike, you are going to get one heck of a workout.
 Pedaling through newly fallen snow is hard but it is going to be rewarding when you’re cycling through paths that no one else has the equipment to.

 Yes, of course.
-These bikes with their fat tires aren’t just very adept at traversing over snow, they can handle other terrain like sand and rocky traverses.
+These bikes with their fat tires aren’t just very adept at traversing over snow, they can handle other terrains like sand and rocky traverses.
 Some beginner mountain bikers use the fat-tired bikes to help them transition to mountain cycling.

 q: Why do the tires have to be so fat?

 To carve through all that snow, silly.
 But in reality, the wider the tires are, the smoother and more cushioned your ride is going to be.
-The fat tires you are going to see in all snow bikes provide much needed stability to keep you upright on snow and ice.
+The fat tires you are going to see in all snow bikes provide much-needed stability to keep you upright on snow and ice.

 q: Do I need a bike with pedal assist?

 You probably don’t need it but it is helpful.
-The pedal assist technology only kicks into gear when you are in a situation where you’re putting a lot of pressure onto your pedals (e.g., when you’re going up a hill or trying to get out of a snow pile).
-Having pedal assist on your snow bike might also make you more confident when it comes to traversing terrain you may have not tried to get through otherwise (e.g., slogging through a snow field).
+The pedal-assist technology only kicks into gear when you are in a situation where you’re putting a lot of pressure onto your pedals (e.g., when you’re going up a hill or trying to get out of a snow pile).
+Having pedal assist on your snow bike might also make you more confident when it comes to traversing terrain you may have not tried to get through otherwise (e.g., slogging through a snowfield).

 q: What should I wear when I am going cycling in the winter?

 This is a fantastic question and a loaded one at that.
 If you dress in too many layers, you will risk overheating.
 If you go on the opposite side and don’t wear enough layers, you will be frozen and risk potential injury.
 In order to find the right balance, you must be willing to experiment a little bit.
 It may take some time until you are able to figure out just how many layers you’ll need to keep warm without overheating.
 The important thing to think about is layering up.
 If you live in a wet climate (think the Pacific Northwest), you will want to invest in a pair of pants that are waterproof.
 If you’re somewhere in the world where snow and bitter wind chills are a reality, you’ll want to invest in a pair of thermal water-resistant pants and if it’s really cold, some long johns to wear underneath them.
-You jacket should be both waterproof and breathable which will help provide you with the protection necessary for weather that is cold and wet.
-Bonus points if the jacket has ventilation for air flow.
+Your jacket should be both waterproof and breathable which will help provide you with the protection necessary for weather that is cold and wet.
+Bonus points if the jacket has ventilation for airflow.
 You will want your first layer that’s closest to your body to be form-fitting and breathable.
 This will help to keep you warm without overheating you.
 Reflective details on your clothing are a must if you’re cycling at any time of the day when it is dark.
 You will also need to consider neck gaiters, waterproof or weather-resistant gloves and cycling socks that will keep you dry, comfortable and warm.